ZohrehShams/IntegrativeRuleExtractionMethodology/README.md

 # REM
-Source code for paper “REM: An Integrative Rule Extraction Methodology for Explainable Data Analysis in Healthcare”
+Source code for paper “REM: An Integrative Rule Extraction Methodology for Explainable Data Analysis in Healthcare”.
+The pre-print is available at: https://www.biorxiv.org/content/10.1101/2021.01.22.427799v1

 # Overview